 REX commuter trains connect the capital city Vienna with surrounding cities.

-S-Bahn (suburban trains) is a network of trains that operates within most big cities, including Vienna.
-Please note that your Eurail pass is only valid on S-Bahn connections in Graz and Salzburg run by ÖBB.
+S-Bahn (suburban trains) is a network of trains that operates within most big cities in Austria.
+Your Eurail pass is valid on S-Bahn connections in Vienna and Innsbruck.

 InterCity trains link larger Austrian cities like Innsbruck, Salzburg, Graz and Vienna.